mtoncic/ReactBoilerplate/README.md

 Linting, testing and other common tools are not added to prevent beginners get overwhelmed.

 ```
-webpack as module bundler that uses babel loader
+webpack as module bundler that uses babel and html loaders
 webpack-dev-server as dev server that provides live-reloading
 htmlwebpackplugin that automatically generates entry html file using added template from the src/index.html and injects bundled javascript into
 babel as transpiler [preset-env, preset-react]